kasketis/netfox/README.md

 #### Installation

-Copy the “nfx” folder in your project and add the following line in didFinishLaunchingWithOptions: method of your AppDelegate
+Copy the “nfx” folder in your project (make sure that “Create groups” option is selected) and add the following line in didFinishLaunchingWithOptions: method of your AppDelegate

 Swift
 <pre>